Sir-y0ung/Fast-Hands/rega_town/Writeup.md

 # Enumeration
 ## Running the binary
-we prompt for a secret passphrase hmm
+We prompt for a secret passphrase hmm...

 ## Analyzing the source code (Ida part)